clayball/feedlist/README.md

 # feedlist #

+FeedList is an RSS feed aggregation script developed using the Ruby programming language.

 The original idea was to fetch RSS feeds specifically related to information security alerts and advisories.

 ## Running ##